Elasto-plastic cell-based smoothed finite element method solving geotechnical problems: Introduction

 Several SFEM variants have been proposed, including face-based~\citep{huang2023face,jiang2025strength}, node-based~\citep{sun2022stable,lyu2024implicit}, edge-based~\citep{he2022edgeon,he2022edgean}, and cell-based formulations~\citep{surendran2021cell,liu2022cell,sun2025cell}.Among these, the cell-based SFEM (CSFEM) provides a particularly straightforward framework that remains close to the standard FEM procedure.
 In the CSFEM, each element is subdivided into smoothing sub-cells where the strain field is averaged, and the stiffness contribution is evaluated through surface integration based on the divergence theorem~\citep{lee2015three}.

 At present, the CSFEM has been successfully applied to several physical field problems: Surendran et al.\citep{surendran2021cell} presents a CSFEM using polygonal elements to model interfacial cracks with non-matching grids, enabling accurate fracture analysis while reducing degrees of freedom and relaxing meshing constraints.
 Yan et al. \citep{yanFastCellSmoothedFinite2025} present a fast CSFEM to solve static and dynamic problems.
-Lee et al. \citep{lee2015three} a three-dimensional CSFEM for application to elastic-plastic analysis for the solid mechanics.
+Lee et al. \citep{lee2015three} a three-dimensional CSFEM for application to elasto-plastic analysis for the solid mechanics.
 Peng et al. \citep{peng2021phase} developed a novel phase-field model for brittle fracture using CSFEM with spectral decomposition to capture nonlinear stress and elastic responses.
 These studies demonstrate the effectiveness and versatility of CSFEM, yet its application in geotechnical engineering simulations remains limited.

-In this work, we propose an elastic–plastic CSFEM tailored for geotechnical applications.
-The method incorporates smoothing operations into standard FEM formulations.
-The proposed framework enhances numerical stability, reduces sensitivity to mesh distortion, and improves the accuracy of stress prediction in nonlinear problems.
+In this work, we propose an elasto-plastic CSFEM tailored for geotechnical applications.
+The method incorporates strain smoothing into the standard FEM formulation, replacing the compatible strain with a smoothed strain field evaluated over subcells and coupling it with a Mohr--Coulomb elasto-plastic model.
+This leads to a softer and more stable stiffness matrix, reduces mesh-distortion sensitivity, and improves stress prediction in nonlinear analyses.
 The remainder of this paper is organized as follows.
-Section \ref{sec:Cell-based SFEM formulation for elasto-plasticity} outlines the theoretical framework of the proposed elastic-plastic CSFEM, including the smoothing formulation and elastic–plastic integration scheme.
-Section \ref{Implementation} details the numerical implementation and integration of elastic-plastic CSFEM into ABAQUS via a user-defined element (UEL).
-Section \ref{Numerical examples} presents benchmark numerical studies to verify accuracy and convergence.
-Finally, Section \ref{Conclusions} concludes with key findings and future research directions.
+Section~\ref{sec:Cell-based SFEM formulation for elasto-plasticity} presents the theoretical formulation of the elasto-plastic CSFEM.
+Section~\ref{Elasto-plastic constitutive formulation} introduces the Mohr--Coulomb constitutive model.
+Section~\ref{Construction of CSFEM elements} describes the construction of smoothing subcells and the smoothed strain–displacement matrix.
+Section~\ref{Implementation} outlines the ABAQUS UEL implementation and the UEL–UMAT data-transfer scheme.
+Section~\ref{Numerical examples} provides benchmark examples to assess accuracy and convergence.
+Finally, Section~\ref{Conclusions} summarizes the main findings.